-The Beaver Works center located in Cambridge, Massachusetts, provides these facilities: areas for collaborative brainstorming; workshops and tools for fabricating prototype systems; and space for classroom-style instruction.
+Beaver Works was created by collaboration for collaboration!
+We're located in Cambridge, Massachusetts, provides these facilities:areas for collaborative brainstorming; workshops and tools for fabricating prototype systems; and space for classroom-style instruction.
 Beaver Works allows students to address real-world problems and issues, engages students in hands-on learning, and demonstrates an effective strategy for teaching complex engineering concepts.